solodev/cloud-documentation/src/marketplace/items/Item Overview/index.md

 <a href="/marketplace/items/item-overview/#status">Status </a> | Manage item status.
 <a href="/marketplace/items/item-overview/#categories">Categories </a>  | Manage item category.
 <a href="/marketplace/items/item-overview/versions/add-catalog-item-version">Add Catalog Item Version</a>  | Add a new catalog item version.
+<a href="/marketplace/items/item-overview/plans/add-catalog-item-plan">Add Catalog Item Plan</a>  | Add a new catalog item plan.
 <a href="/marketplace/items/item-overview/copy/#copy-item">Copy Item</a> | Copy your item
 <a href="/marketplace/items/item-overview/transfer/#transfer-item">Transfer Item</a> | Transfer your item to another catalog.
 <a href="/marketplace/items/item-overview/delete/#delete">Delete</a> | Delete your item.